Explore Holywell

 Frequently asked questions

-St Winefride's Well (the oldest continuously visited pilgrimage site in Britain, called the Lourdes of Wales), the pilgrimage heritage, and a small North Wales town of profound religious significance Roam surfaces the hidden gems that make Holywell worth exploring.
+Holywell is a place in Flintshire known for st Winefride's Well (the oldest continuously visited pilgrimage site in Britain, called the Lourdes of Wales), the pilgrimage heritage, and a small North Wales town of profound religious significance.
+St Winefride's Well has been a place of pilgrimage since the 7th century — making it the oldest continuously visited pilgrimage site in Britain.
+The population is around 9,500.

-Yes — Roam is live in Holywell and across Flintshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Holywell and across Flintshire.
+It is available on iOS and Android.